Scroll To Top

 This page is under construction.

-As expected, the sport was not insulated from the impacts.
-Memberships dropped and members could not afford the luxury of sport, and the 1931 Men's Interstate Championships cancelled as the State Associations could not justify the expense of sending crews to the Championships.
-The recovery was long and difficult.
+So as expected, rowing in Victoria was not insulated from the impacts of the Depression.
+Memberships dropped with members unable to afford the luxury of sport.
+Also, the 1931 Men's Interstate Championships cancelled as the State Associations could not justify the expense of sending crews to the Championships.
+The recovery of sport was long and difficult and further interrupted by WWII.

 1931